Fractal Dynamics in Chaotic Quantum Transport: Transport simulations

+We first briefly consider the general trends in $T$ in Fig.~\ref{fig3}.
+As the flux is increased from zero the conductance decreases mainly due to the vanishment of trajectories directly coupling the left and the right lead.
+After reaching the minimum the conductance generally becomes larger, which is due to the increase of skipping orbits along the boundaries of the system.
+At large fields, interference effects play an important role~\cite{vanhouten}.
+We point out, however, that the dynamics is largely chaotic through the whole range of fluxes considered here -- possibly only apart from the zero-flux limit.

-Now, the essential question is after which times fractals are found, and how the fractal dimension changes over time.
-This is analyzed in the following with two techniques: the MIN-MAX method~\cite{Meakin:1998te,Dubuc:1989vq,Sachrajda:1998wz}, and DFA~\cite{Peng:1995wi,Kantelhardt:2001uk,PengDNA}.
+Now, the essential question is whether the conductance as a function of the magnetic flux shows fractal characteristics.
+Moreover, it is interesting to consider how large propagation times are required to find fractals.
+This is analyzed in the following with two techniques: the variation method~\cite{Meakin:1998te,Dubuc:1989vq,Sachrajda:1998wz}, and DFA~\cite{Peng:1995wi,Kantelhardt:2001uk,PengDNA}.